pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigrationGuides/MigratingTo1.17.md

 # Migrating to 1.17

-The `@Shared` property wrapper and related tools have been extracted to their own [library][sharing-gh] so that they can be used in non-Composable Architecture applications.
+The `@Shared` property wrapper and related tools have been extracted to their own library so that they can be used in non-Composable Architecture applications.
 This a backwards compatible change, but some new deprecations have been introduced.

 ## Overview